jbzdarkid/witness-puzzles/README.md

 - Puzzle submission now uses github issues.
 There is no longer up-front validation, publishing a puzzle will simply create a github issue.
   - Opening an issue will trigger the validation and publication workflow.
 If your puzzle fails to validate, the bot will respond with the validation error and notify me.
 - Telemetry and automated error reporting are removed.
 - Routing and hosting is now handled by github pages.
-This means that all the python (flask) code is for local testing.
-  - All pages which are visible on github are on the separate `gh-pages` branch.
+For local development, just open the pages in your web browser.

 # Overview
 This repo handles puzzle creation, solution, and displaying.
 The core engine is made of 8 files: